HBO Max finally sets its launch: May 27

-HBO Max, the HBO-anchored streaming service finally announced to be launching May 27, has much in common with its competitors emerging in the streaming wars like Disney Plus and Peacock, not to mention Netflix.
-HBO Max, from AT&T's WarnerMedia, will have a sprawling catalog of hit shows and movies, plus a big-budget slate of exclusive originals packed with big-name stars.
+HBO Max, the HBO-anchored streaming service finally announced to be launching May 27, has much in common with its competitors in the streaming wars like Disney Plus and Peacock, not to mention Netflix.
+Like those, HBO Max will have a sprawling catalog of hit shows and movies, plus a big-budget slate of exclusive originals packed with stars.

 One of the key differences: HBO Max is the most expensive.

-WarnerMedia is investing billions of dollars in HBO Max, which includes big budgets for original programming and expensive deals to stream popular reruns like Friends and The Big Bang Theory.
+HBO Max, from AT&T's WarnerMedia, is investing billions of dollars in the service, its budgets for original programming and the expensive deals to stream popular reruns like Friends and The Big Bang Theory.

 At launch, the service will stream six so-called Max Originals, including Love Life; the documentary film On the Record, which is probably best known for being controversial enough that Oprah Winfrey and Apple pulled out of it; an underground ballroom dance competition series called Legendary; Craftopia, hosted by YouTuber LaurDIY; new Looney Tunes cartoons; and Sesame Workshop's The Not Too Late Show with Elmo.
 (The Flight Attendant is coming later this year, HBO Max said.
 See more in the section about shows and movies below.)